dmh2000/retrosheet/doc/retro-chapter-1/index.md

 - Chapter 5 - Simple Queries
   - a Go package to execute some simple queries using a cli.
 - Chapter 6 and more
   - I promise to complete chapters 1-5.
 After that I envision creating a web app as a front end for queries to the Mongodb database.
-That's going to be a lot of work so no promises for 6...
+That's going to be a lot of work so no promises for 6 on.
+Wow is coming out with a big patch that might take up a bunch of my time.

 #### The Stack